eclipse-iceoryx/iceoryx2/doc/design-documents/drafts/async_api/async_api.md

 * `async fn abc() -> bool` signature is turned into `fn abc() -> impl core::future::Future<Output=bool>`.
 This basically means each async fn is a anonymous type that implements `core::future::Future`
-* `await` is turned be the compiler into a generated state machine that simply decomposes to all states (continues and returns) in a function using `Future` trait API.
+* `await` is turned by the compiler into a generated state machine that simply decomposes to all states (continues and returns) in a function using the `Future` trait API.
 For a small example, see the code below:

 ```rust